bekk/bekk-christmas/post/java/good-ol’-i-o-streams.md

 }
 ```

-The resource management of the `InputStream` passed to the process-method is the responsibility of the calling code, and the calling code must apply the two principles to decide if it should do resource management.
+The resource management of the `InputStream` passed to the process-method is the responsibility of the calling code, and the calling code must apply the three principles to decide if it should do resource management.